 You can’t build these laptops yourself – leave that to the experts – but you can choose a specification that’s right for you and that gets you pretty close to the DIY building process.
 As close as you can get with most laptops, at least.

-Laptops of the 2020s aren't really designed to be heavily customized.
+Laptops of the 2020s aren’t really designed to be heavily customised.
 Few let you upgrade the memory and removable batteries are a thing of the past.
-But with Chillblast's gaming laptops you do have some extras that you can take a hand in customizing that go beyond a basic spec list.
-They really let your laptop become your own.
+But with Chillblast’s gaming laptops you do have some extras that you can take a hand in customising that go beyond a basic spec list.
+We really let your laptop become your own.

 You get to pick the CPU and GPU that are right for you, but we’ll let you pick how much memory you get too.
 It’s a choice of 16 or 32GB and all sticks come at a respectable speed.

 More impactful adjustments come in the form of storage choices.
 Starting options include 250GB and 500GB NVMe SSDs, but we have an expansive range of different brands and speeds to choose from.
 There are also much larger drives, with up to 2TB of NVMe SSD space for the boot drive, and options for secondary and tertiary SSDs with space for up to 10 terabytes of additional storage if you need it.

 Wait, there’s more?

 Other options for building a gaming laptop that’s right for you include an external optical drive for DVDs and/or Blu-rays, networking upgrades for faster Wi-Fi or Bluetooth access, and what thermal paste we use to help transfer heat away from your components to their respective cooling solutions.
 While it doesn’t cost much, a dose of high-end thermal compound can make a big difference to keeping temperatures low and is well worth considering if you plan to run your gaming system hard for hours at a time.
 Check out this blog if you are still a bit unsure about which components are most important when building your gaming laptop.